Recognized as one of Canada's Top 100 Employers (2023), Canada's Top Family-Friendly Employers (2022) and Greater Toronto's Top Employers (2023):

-Here are some of the reasons why Hospital for Sick Children, The was selected as one of Canada's Top 100 Employers (2023), Canada's Top Family-Friendly Employers (2022) and Greater Toronto's Top Employers (2023):
+Here are some of the reasons why Hospital for Sick Children, The was selected as one of Canada's Top 100 Employers (2025), Greater Toronto's Top Employers (2025) and Canada's Top Family-Friendly Employers (2025):

-- SickKids offers extensive wellness programming to encourage employees to make healthy choices for their physical, social and mental well-being -- initiatives include virtual fitness classes, wellness challenges, and a dedicated stretching program
+- SickKids offers extensive wellness programming to encourage employees to make healthy choices for their physical and mental well-being -- initiatives include healthy eating webinars, mindfulness workshops and a dedicated stretching program

 - SickKids' unionized and non-union employees can plan for the future through the security of a defined benefit pension plan and can access retirement-related resources through an online pension centre